-A centralized or coordinated process designed to coordinate program participants to ensure standardized, equitable access, and prioritization.
+A centralized or coordinated process designed to coordinate program participants to ensure standardized, equitable access, assessment, referral to housing and services, and prioritization,.
 A centralized or coordinated entry system must seek to ensure that there is coverage of the geographic area, resources are easily accessible by individuals and families seeking housing or services, the coordinated entry system is well advertised, and includes a comprehensive and standardized assessment tool.
 Also referred to as Coordinated Access.